Medically reviewed by a board-certified pediatrician

-He wants to know what happens when different objects are dropped, or when objects are dropped from different heights or in different ways.
+At around 9 months, your baby might want to know what happens when objects are dropped from different heights or in different ways.
 Where do they go?
 Do they always end up in the same place?
 What does it sound like when it lands?
 What happens next?
+It’s not just to test you.
+These are natural discoveries at this age.

-And, to some extent, your baby likes to drop things at this age simply because he can.
-For much of their early months, babies are better at grasping objects than letting them go.
-Once they begin to develop the fine motor control that allows them to release something from their hand at will, it becomes something they want to practice … and practice.
+From a motor skills standpoint, babies are better at grasping objects than letting them go for much of their early months.
+Once they begin to develop the fine motor control that allows them to release something at will, it becomes something they want to practice and practice and practice.

 And, if you’re still wondering, to some extent, your 9-month-old likes to drop things simply because they can.
 Here’s what you can expect in the coming months.